suyashcjoshi/ringcentral-ai-demo/README.md

     - Copy the `apikey` value.
     - Copy the `url` value.

-## Configuring the application

-1. In the application folder, copy the *.env.example* file and create a file called *.env*
+4. In the application folder, copy the *.env.example* file and create a file called *.env*

     ```
     cp .env.example .env
     ```

-2. Open the *.env* file and add the service credentials that you obtained in the previous step.
+5. Open the *.env* file and add the service credentials that you obtained in the previous step.

     Example *.env* file that configures the `apikey` and `url` for a Speech to Text service instance hosted in the US East region: